yyrliu/nomad-distro-dev/README.md

  > will not be editable.

-4. Create a `nomad.yaml` file.

-    This file is used to configure nomad.
-It must be placed in the top-level directory of your repository, where all commands are executed from.

-    For more information on configuration options, refer to the detailed [nomad configuration docs](https://nomad-lab.eu/prod/v1/staging/docs/reference/config.html#setting-values-from-a-nomadyaml).

-    Below is the default configuration for a development environment, using the test realm:

-    ```yaml
-    keycloak:
-      realm_name: "fairdi_nomad_test"
-    ```

 ### Day-to-Day Development

 After the initial setup, here’s how to manage your daily development tasks.